jbs0710/Strickland_GEOG676/Lab_4/README.md

 print("Geodatabase Created")
 ```

-# Path to CSV file we are using
+# Path to CSV file

 - We then will create our garage points with the help of our csv file, **garages.csv**.
 Once this conversion is successful, we then input this layer into our **Campus.gdb**.